AChezick/Capstone2/README.md

 ### Modeling

 Given my goal is to ensure all patients have a good experience , there has to be extra supplies.
 However, having accurate predictions means we can be confident in having just enough extra supplies thus covering both goals.
+I compared

 ---